HimathR/notejs-frontend/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/59962329/200509270-e7b7674d-4e1d-40d0-ba7d-49c4085376d1.png" />
 </p>
 This is a JavaScript + Markdown editor inspired by Jupyter Notebook.
 This repository contains the web version of NoteJS which lacks proper data persistence but can still quickly showcase the basic functionalities of the app.
+Any data written into the markdown or code editor can be exported in json format with the "Export Data" button at the bottom of the page.
+This json file can then be easily loaded and imported into the npx version of the app too.

 The app is deployed at the following site: https://notejs.himathsprojects.xyz/